AgoraIO/Advanced-Video/Calling-Interface/Agora-RTC-With-ConnectionService-Android/README.md

 *其他语言版本： [简体中文](README.zh.md)*

-This readme describes the steps and considerations for demonstrating the Agora OpenDuo sample app.
+This readme describes the steps and considerations for demonstrating the Agora calling sample app with [ConnectionService](https://developer.android.com/reference/android/telecom/ConnectionService).

 ## Introduction

 Built upon the Agora Video SDK and the Agora Signaling SDK, the Agora-RTC-With-ConnectionService for Android is an open-source demo that integrates video chat into your Android applications.
-This demo also shows how to use the ConnectionService provided by Android framework to achieve the IOS call kit alike user experience.
+This demo also shows how to use the [ConnectionService](https://developer.android.com/reference/android/telecom/ConnectionService) provided by Android framework to achieve the iOS [CallKit](https://developer.apple.com/documentation/callkit) alike user experience.

 This sample app allows you to:

 - Login the signaling server
 - Inquire whether the calling subscriber is online
 - Call each other
-- Accept or hang up a call initiated by this demo app using system incall ui just like a normal sim call
+- Accept or hang up a call initiated by this app using system incall ui just like a telephone call
-- View the demo app call history in the system phone app call history just like a normal sim call
+- View the app call history in the system phone app call history just like a telephone call
 - Mute/unmute a user
 - Switch the camera